zanegozdz/COP3530-Project-2/readme.md

 # Overview

-TuneTree is a high-performance music library search engine built in C++.
+TuneTree is a music library search engine.
-It uses multiple B+ trees to index song attributes — allowing fast, flexible searches across thousands of tracks.
+It uses multiple B+ trees and Hash Tables to index song attributes — allowing fast, flexible searches across thousands of tracks.

 Search by artist, genre, emotion, or perform range queries (e.g., find songs with popularity between 70–90).
-Perfect for exploring datasets and benchmarking indexing structures.
+Perfect for exploring datasets and benchmarking data structures.

 # How It Works

 ### Initialization:
-- A MusicLibrary object is created and configured with B+ trees for each attribute.
+- A MusicLibrary object is created and configured with B+ trees and Hash Tables for each attribute.

 ### Data Loading
 - The program calls loadData() to import songs from a CSV file.